 Collaboration revenue for the year ended December 31, 2017 was \$210.0 million, an increase of \$159.1 million compared to \$50.9 million for the year ended December 31, 2016.
 Collaboration revenue for the year ended December 31, 2017 increased as we completed all deliverables required under the Novartis Agreement during 2017.
 The July 2017 Letter Agreement resolved the contingency with respect to our right to terminate the agreement in the event that the parties were prevented from materially progressing the development or commercialization of Fovista products for a specified period as a result of specified governmental actions, along with the associated termination fee equivalent to the entire \$200.0 million upfront payment, which we would have been required to repay if we elected to exercise this termination option.
 We had previously deferred the entire \$200.0 million upfront payment based on this contingency.
 As a result of our entry into the July 2017 Letter Agreement and resolution of the contingency, we immediately recognized the revenue attributable to deliverables completed during prior periods.
-Furthermore, as our remaining deliverables under the Novartis Agreement and the July 2017, we recognized \$152.9 million related to the license we granted to Novartis Agreement and the Vovartis Agreement.
-Using the relative selling price method, we recognized \$152.9 million related to the license we granted to Novartis Agreement, \$56.2 million related to the research and development activities we performed under the Novartis Agreement, \$0.8 million related to Fovista API we previously transferred to Novartis, and \$0.1 million related to our joint operating committee participation obligations.
+Furthermore, as our remaining deliverables under the Novartis Agreement and the July 2017 Letter Agreement were completed during the third quarter of 2017, we recognized all of the remaining collaboration revenue previously deferred under the Novartis Agreement.
+Using the relative selling price method, we recognized \$152.9 million related to the license we granted to Novartis under the Novartis Agreement, \$6.2 million related to the research and development activities we performed under the Novartis Agreement, \$0.8 million related to Fovista API we previously transferred to Novartis, and \$0.1 million related to our joint operating committee participation obligations.